 Volkswagen Type 2.
 The different models are kept separate by T1, T2, and so on.
 The "Type 2" designation has naturally disappeared over time.
-Today's transporters and buses are T7.
+Today, we have come to the T8.

 Popular all over the world